 COLLIN COUNTY FOURTH OF JULY PARADES

 McKinney kicks off their big festival with a morning parade and block party.
-The block party includes a classic car, truck, and cycle show.
-They don’t have a link to the parade route up (yet) but it will go through Historic Downtown McKinney.
+Check out the parade route through Historic Downtown McKinney.
 See more details on the evening activities at Craig Ranch below in the “Fireworks” section.

-Weston, TX, the oldest city in Collin County, holds their 34th annual 4th of July parade down Main Street today.
-There is no bleacher seating, so do bring a chair for spectating if you’d like.
+Weston, TX, the oldest city in Collin County, holds their 37th annual Independence Day parade down Main Street today.
+There’s a limited number of bleacher seats, or you can bring a chair for spectating.
 If you are looking to participate in an old-fashioned small town parade, this one has no registration and no fees required.
-Line-up begins at 9am.
-There’s also a bake sale at the Community Center benefitting the Weston Women’s Group.
+Line up begins at 9am.
+There’s also a bake sale, raffle, face painters, music, and more.

 COLLIN COUNTY FIREWORKS STANDS

-If you’re doing your own fireworks, be careful (duh), but also be aware of the rules so no one gets busted.
-I found a couple pages with fireworks guidelines for different parts of Collin County: Collin County fireworks rules, McKinney, Wylie.
-And if you need somewhere to purchase your fireworks, here are a few spots that aren’t too out of the way.
+If you’re doing your own fireworks, BE CAREFUL (I’m a mom, I have to say this!!).
+And be aware of the rules so no one gets in trouble.
+I found a page of fireworks guidelines for different parts of Collin County.
+They’re illegal in most cities, so do your homework ahead of time.
+And if you need somewhere to purchase your sparklers, here are a few spots that aren’t too out of the way:

-Nytex Fireworks :: McKinney, TX :: Open daily June 24 through July 4 (other Nytex locations in Princeton, Quinlan, and Terrell)
+Nytex Fireworks :: McKinney, TX :: Open daily, June 24 through July 4

 Lafon’s Fireworks Stand :: Princeton (Branch), TX :: Open daily through July 4

-Burch Fireworks :: Princeton (Branch), TX :: Open daily starting June 24 through July 4
+Burch Fireworks :: Princeton (Branch), TX :: Open daily, June 24 through July 4

 COLLIN COUNTY 4TH OF JULY FIREWORKS